svinota/pyroute2/README.md

     class Namespace(object):
+        '''
+        This class acts as a namespace, that contains methods to be published via RPC.
+Any method, available through RPC, must be marked as @public.
+        '''

         @public
         def echo(self, msg):
+            '''
+            Simple echo method, that returns a modified string.
+            '''
             return '%s passed' % (msg)

+    # start the RPC node and register the namespace
     node = Node()
     node.register(Namespace())

+    # listen for network connections
     node.serve('tcp://localhost:9824')

     # wait for exit -- activity will be done in the